piotrwitek/utility-types/README.md

 ### `$ElementType<T, K>`

-get the type of elements inside of array, tuple or object of type `T`, that matches the given index type `K` https://flow.org/en/docs/types/utilities/#toc-elementtype
+get the type of elements inside of array, tuple or object of type `T`, that matches the given index type `K`<br>
+https://flow.org/en/docs/types/utilities/#toc-elementtype

 **Usage:**